jedisct1/rust-jwt-simple/README.md

 # JWT-Simple (WIP)

-A new JWT implementation for Rust that focuses on simplicity.
+A new JWT implementation for Rust that focuses on simplicity, while avoid common JWT security pitfalls.

 `jwt-simple` is unopinionated and supports all commonly deployed authentication and signature algorithms: